vmullet/AniList_Wordpress_Plugin/README.md

 - **anilist_cacheManager.class.php** in 'managers' folder (contain cache function to get API data and insert them in your database)

-- **template-anilist-cache.php** in 'templates' folder (this file uses anilist_cacheManager methods to check/refresh token and cache all data)
+- **template-anilist-cache.php** in 'templates' folder (this file uses anilist_cacheManager methods to check/refresh token and cache all data to avoid too many direct api calls)

 >_Instructions on how to use the cache are explained in the Installation part_